88Chemin/splitwise-analyzer/README.md

 ```bash
 ./run splitwise_analyzer.sh
 ```
+This will build the image and start the flask application which you can access in your browser at **0.0.0.0:5000** Login to Splitwise and then head to **0.0.0.0:5000/analyze** to see the payment matrices.
 ## Installation

 This application is dependent on [Flask](http://flask.pocoo.org/) and [Splitwise](https://github.com/namaggarwal/splitwise) python packages.
 Install these python packages using the commands below: